 Provider directories are commonly posted online as PDFs or other “flat file” formats.
 But most Affordable Care Act (ACA) marketplaces (both state and federally managed) require that they be available in machine-readable formats, which can be easily downloaded and read by computers to identify information that is likely incorrect.
 A Commonwealth Fund–supported study compared the accuracy of four sources of provider information from five U.S. counties: 1) machine-readable directories from exchange plans; 2) MA plan directories with traditional flat-file directories; 3) online information from Google Places, which is self-reported by physicians; and 4) files from CMS’s National Plan and Provider Enumeration System, a national Medicare file for nearly all U.S. providers.

-The range of inaccuracy in phone numbers listed in Medicare Advantage plan provider directories
+25% to 48% The range of inaccuracy in phone numbers listed in Medicare Advantage plan provider directories

 What the Study Found

 - Extensive inaccuracies were found across all four sources of information.
 The inaccuracy rate for phone numbers, meanwhile, ranged from 25 percent to 48 percent.

 - Insurance carriers offering both MA and ACA exchanges did not report the same addresses 31 percent of the time.

 - Google was the most accurate source for a provider’s name, address, and phone number.

 - Directories for marketplace plans, which are machine readable, were slightly less accurate than traditional, flat-file MA directories.